 African & African Diaspora Studies Program (AADS)

-The mission of the FIU African & African Diaspora Studies Program (AADS) is to develop its recognition as a leading Program in the interdisciplinary field of African & African diaspora studies, and related fields of inquiry.
-Our goal is to be internationally renowned, nationally competitive, and locally meaningful in order to contribute to the University’s objective of serving the people of South Florida, the state, the nation, and the international communities.
+The mission of the African & African Diaspora Studies Program (AADS) is to foster greater understandings of the experiences of peoples of African descent internationally in its efforts to contribute to the University’s objective of serving the people of South Florida, the state, the nation, and the international communities.

-- Provide an excellent university education while challenging and stimulating students and participants to engage in, and develop skills for, critical thinking so that they can contribute to the development of the field and to the betterment of their communities' cultural, aesthetic, social, political, and economic environments;
+1.Provide a first-rate university education while challenging and stimulating students and scholars to engage critically with Africa and the African Diaspora while developing skills for, critical thinking and contributing to the development of the field and to the betterment of communities in which persons of African descent are located, and to the cultural, aesthetic, social, political, and economic environments of these communities

 2. Generate new knowledge through research about Africa, the African Diaspora, and their peoples and communities and by supporting original research projects locally, nationally, and globally.

 3. Expose students and members of the local, national, and global communities to the rich and diverse interdisciplinary scholarship in the field of African and African Diaspora Studies and the histories and contributions of peoples of African descent